AranDekar/dcs-challenge/HANDOVER-CHALLENGE.md

 The two most important `t_` parameters are:

-* `t_product` - which identifies the name of a product (e.g. t_product=HeraldSun).
+- `t_product` - which identifies the name of a product (e.g. t_product=HeraldSun).
 TCOG has a JSON file internally that maps API keys to products, so TCOG links can be used to hide API keys from being exposed in HTML source, otherwise opening the API key up to external abuse.
-* `t_template` - which identifies the template loaded from s3 or internally, (e.g. t_template=t_template=s3/chronicle-templaterouterbeta/index).
+- `t_template` - which identifies the template loaded from s3 or internally, (e.g. t_template=t_template=s3/chronicle-templaterouterbeta/index).
 A small amount of legacy templates remain internally in TCOG.

 There are two further important aspects to point out about TCOG, before sharing the challenges.

 ### Caching

 TCOG is used heavily and is surrounded by caching layers.
 The original monolith had an in memory cache layer (running with around 40 to 60 nodes in one cluster, each with their RAM based copy of rendered content) and a distributed layer with Redis as a centralised database.
 Additionally, Akamai functioned above all of this to enable high scalability.

 The refactored DCS version has abstracted the in memory layer to use Varnish instead.
 The Redis based layer has been rewritten into Tabula.
 Akamai logic remains the same and is mostly managed by our ops team.

 ### Eventing - Cache Invalidation

 An important concept in Newscorp is "Legal Kill".
 It is really another way of saying "cache invalidation".
 DCS subscribes to an SQS queue that is maintained by the Content API team.
 When a legal kill occurs an event is sent through that is picked up the CAPI Events Adapter service in DCS.
 This is then sent to Tabula and to Varnish to invalidate the cache.

 ### Proxying

 Additionally, a fair bit of reverse proxy work occurs at our WAF layer.

 ### Challenge One - Upgrade Node for the TCOG Service

 Using the existing Node version 8.12.0 in tcog/.nvmrc, run the unit tests and ensure they all pass.

 `yarn test:unit`

 Upgrade the Node version to v10.6.0.

 Expect to see node-gyp breakages, etc..
 You will need to identify how to work through this until only one unit test breaks after the upgraded version.
 Once this is done, you should be able to figure out how to make all the unit tests pass.

 Please describe each command line step it takes to achieve this (in your terminal).
 You do not need to share how you came up with the answer, although we may ask you to talk us through this in a subsequent interview.

+#### STEPS:

+1. Ran `nvm install` & `nvm use` to use the version in .nvmrc
+2. Run `yarn test:unit` => one test failed
+3. Import `conf` module from the root to access node version
+4. Change the unit test to conditionally run the `expect` based on the node version
+5. Update the node version in .nvmrc => 10.6.0
+6. Run `nvm install` & `nvm use`
+7. I didn't get any issues with node-gyp, maybe because I had fixed some issues before on my machine with node-gyp for other projects and those fixes (that I don't remember now :)) had fixed this as well
+8. Run yarn test again and check that condition makes the unit test happy in this version as well

 ### Challenge Two - Fixing a docker-compose file